Smooth Gate Functions for Soft Advantage Policy Optimization: Related Works

 \section{Related Works}

-Reinforcement learning has become a central paradigm for fine-tuning large language models beyond supervised pretraining.
+Reinforcement learning has become a central paradigm for fine-tuning large language models beyond supervised approaches.
 Policy gradient methods typically rely on importance sampling to correct for distribution mismatch between the behavior and target policies.
 Trust Region Policy Optimization (TRPO) \citep{TRPO} enforces an explicit constraint on the Kullback–Leibler divergence between successive policies, while Proximal Policy Optimization (PPO) \citep{PPO} addresses instability by introducing a clipped surrogate objective that restricts policy updates.

-GRPO \citep{GRPO1, GRPO2} was proposed as scalable and value-free alternative to PPO, which replaces value function estimation with group-wise relative advantage normalization computed over multiple sampled outputs for the same prompt.
+GRPO \citep{GRPO1, GRPO2} was proposed as a scalable and value-free alternative to PPO, which replaces value function estimation with group-wise relative advantage normalization computed over multiple sampled outputs for the same prompt.
 Several extensions and variants of GRPO have been proposed to further improve stability and sample efficiency.
-GSPO \citep{GSPO} implements sequence-level importance weights; GMPO \citep{GMPO} modifies the aggregation of group statistics to reduce sensitivity to outliers; Dr. GRPO \citep{DrGRPO} removes normalization to avoid optimization bias; DAPO \citep{DAPO} applies dynamic sampling and decoulpes clipping bounds.
+GSPO \citep{GSPO} implements sequence-level importance weights; GMPO \citep{GMPO} modifies the aggregation of group statistics to reduce sensitivity to outliers; Dr. GRPO \citep{DrGRPO} removes normalization to avoid optimization bias; DAPO \citep{DAPO} applies dynamic sampling and decouples clipping bounds.
 Nevertheless, most GRPO-style methods retain PPO-inspired hard clipping and may inherit unstable updates and entropy collapse.

 Several studies investigate alternatives to hard clipping with the aim of improving robustness \citep{ASPO, ESPO, CE-GRPO, DISC, GMOM, CISPO}.
-Soft Adaptive Policy Optimization (SAPO) \citep{SAPO}, inspired by \citep{Scopic}, leverages smooth gating function that progressively down-weights samples with large importance ratios.
+Soft Adaptive Policy Optimization (SAPO) \citep{SAPO}, inspired by \citep{Scopic}, leverages a smooth gate function that progressively down-weights samples with large importance ratios.

-Despite the success of SAPO, there remains significant room for investigating the impact of an appropriate gating function on method's performance.
+Despite the success of SAPO, there remains significant room for investigating the impact of an appropriate gate function on the method's performance.